How To Run Employment Background Checks

 Select screening reports

-• Criminal background checks to search national and local public records to identify a candidate’s legally reportable criminal history, such as felony and misdemeanor criminal convictions.
+• Criminal background checks search national and local public records to identify a candidate’s legally reportable criminal history, such as felony and misdemeanor criminal convictions.

-• Credit background checks to review a candidate’s credit history, including bankruptcies, accounts in collections, and payment history.
+• Credit background checks review a candidate’s credit history, including bankruptcies, accounts in collections, and payment history.

-• International background checks to search for criminal records, adverse media, and global watchlists for candidates who have lived, studied, or worked outside of the US.
+• International background checks search for criminal records, adverse media, and global watchlists for candidates who have lived, studied, or worked outside of the US.

 Communicate candidate rights